avinashpanchal123/Scheduler--App/README.md

 # Scheduler--App
-creating an event scheduler  app using express and node JS
+created an event scheduler  app using express and node JS

+command to run this app is npm start

+We need to put our Events in events.json file date time in the format of year/month/date hr/min/sec and whenever the time will come the remainder is printed in the console the event in the reverese order